Podcast Recording Tips: 7 Ways to Sound More Professional

 When talking about the proper positioning of your microphone, we mean two things:

-1. Distance from Mouth: Maintain a consistent distance of 15-20 cm (about 6-8 inches) from the microphone to ensure consistent sound quality.
+Distance from mouth: Maintain a consistent distance of 15-20 cm (about 6-8 inches) from the microphone to ensure consistent sound quality.
 Too close, and you risk picking up unwanted noises like breathing and plosives; too far, and your voice may sound distant and echoey.

-2. Angle and Direction: Position the microphone at a slight angle to minimize plosive sounds caused by air coming from your mouth.
+Angle and direction: Position the microphone at a slight angle to minimize plosive sounds caused by air coming from your mouth.
 This can be achieved by speaking slightly past the microphone rather than directly into it.
 Experiment with different angles to find the best position for your voice.

 5. RECORDING SOFTWARE